New to Vaping And Wondering Where to Start?

 What Happens When You Switch From Smoking?

 Some may believe that the health benefits of quitting smoking can’t be that great after years of smoking or that the damage has already been done.
 However, that is simply not the case.
 The health benefits from quitting smoking start almost as soon as you quit!
 In fact, according to the NHS, after just 8 hours, the carbon monoxide levels in your blood can be reduced to half.
-After 3 days, your sense of taste/smell will be much keener and you’ll be able to breathe easier.
+After 3 days, your sense of taste/smell will be far more keen and breathing will feel much easier.
 Amazingly, after just one year, your chances of a heart attack will no longer be twice as high.

-A great way to beat those pesky cravings is to replace your nicotine intake.
-Nicotine itself isn’t as harmful as other chemicals found in cigarettes, making it much safer to continue consuming by itself.
-There are many nicotine replacement therapies available, including vaping, skin patches and chewing gums to name a few.
+One of the most effective ways to beat the cravings is to replace your nicotine intake.
+Nicotine itself isn’t nearly as harmful as other chemicals found in cigarettes, making it much safer to continue consuming by itself.
+There are many nicotine replacement therapies (NRTs) available, including vaping, skin patches, nicotine pouches and chewing gums amongst other alternatives.
 Using one or a combination of these can go a long way to help reduce or even alleviate your cravings altogether.

 However you choose to quit smoking and regardless of how long you have been smoking for, the benefits of stopping are hugely rewarding for both your physical and mental health.
 If you're able to make it to 3-9 months smoke free, you will begin to take deeper, clearer breaths, and any coughing that arises from this point will actually help to clear your lungs.